 Walking back toward the river, we stopped at La Réserve for a glass of rosé and a warming bowl of soupe à l’oignon, the perfect midday snack and ultimate traditional French food.

 This is where we went for lunch, although many other restaurants are along the main road.
 The onion soup here was delicious (as was the rosé), and I’d go back in a heartbeat.

-It will bring you back to the Renaissance days, where art and creative forces ruled and innovative, life-changing ideas were born on a daily basis.
+It will bring you back to the Renaissance days, when art and creative forces ruled and innovative, life-changing ideas were born on a daily basis.

 The escape from the city can give you a glimpse into the life of a French royal, when one may have needed to escape to this magical Loire landscape from the hustle and bustle of Parisian life.